top of page

 Make sure you have all the necessary information about your child

-Let schools, counselors, doctors, and your family know that you’ve been matched, and the child will be placed in the home soon.
+Let schools, counselors, doctors, and your family know that you’ve been matched and that the

-We are excited to assist you on your journey and grateful for your decision to adopt and make a difference in the life of a child.
+We are excited to assist you on your journey, and we are grateful for your decision to adopt

 Email Us HERE to get additional information.